NINA

 About...

-Other recent guest appearances have taken her to the Staatstheater Braunschweig as Mariana in Wagner's Das Liebesverbot, as First Lady (The Magic Flute) and as the soprano soloist in Beethoven's 9th Symphony, as well as to the Staatstheater Cottbus as Contessa in the new production of Le nozze di Figaro.
-She has appeared on the concert platform in Dvorák's Stabat Mater, Verdi's Messa da Requiem, Brahms' Ein deutsches Requiem and Mendelssohn's Paulus, all at the Herkulessaal in Munich, at the Theater Kempten with the Smetana Philharmonic Orchestra Prague and most recently with the Istanbul State Symphony Orchestra at the Türk Telekom Opera Hall.
-With the Orchestre National des Pays de la Loire under the baton of Sascha Goetzel, she sang concerts with Verdi's Messa da Requiem in Angers and Nantes.
+In the 2023/24 season, she made her debut at the Hanover State Opera as the Countess (Le nozze di Figaro).
+She has also performed Verdi's Messa da Requiem, Brahms' Ein deutsches Requiem and Mendelssohn's Paulus repeatedly at the Herkulessaal in Munich, as well as in gala concerts at the Auditorio de Zaragoza with the Orquesta Sinfónica Ciudad de Zaragoza, at the Theater Kempten with the Smetana Philharmonic Prague and most recently with the Istanbul State Symphony Orchestra at the Türk Telekom Opera Hall.
+With the Orchestre National des Pays de la Loire under the baton of Sascha Goetzel, she sang Verdi's Messa da Requiem in Angers and Nantes, together with René Pape, among others.

-In the 2019/20 and 2020/21 seasons, Nina Bezu was a member of the ensemble at Theater Vorpommern, where she performed as Leonora in Verdi’s Il trovatore, as Dido in Dido and Aeneas by Henry Purcell, and as Brigomeïde and Minna in Detlev Glanert’s Die drei Wasserspiele.
-Her guest performances in previous seasons took her to the Konzerthaus Berlin, the Komische Oper Berlin, the Opernfestspiele Schloss Glatt, the Teatro Principal de Zaragoza, Auditorium Zaragoza, and more.
+During the 2019/20 and 2020/21 seasons, she was a member of the ensemble at Theater Vorpommern.
+There she appeared as Leonora in Verdi's Il trovatore, as Dido in Henry Purcell's Dido and Aeneas, and as Brigomeïde and Minna in Detlev Glanert's Die drei Wasserspiele.
+She had already made guest appearances at Theater Vorpommern as the Queen of the Night (Die Zauberflöte) in the 2018/19 season, even before she was accepted into the opera ensemble.

 Out now!